OpenEvalProject/evals/manuscripts/elife-34779/v2/manuscript.md

 Field maps were acquired in order to correct for inhomogeneities in the static magnetic field (short TE = 5.19 ms, long TE = 7.56 ms, 32 × 3 mm slices).
 Five functional sessions of 212 volumes were collected using a gradient echo planar imaging (EPI) sequence (TR = 2000 ms, TE = 30 ms, flip angle = 90°, tilt=-30°, slices per volume = 25, voxel size 3 × 3 × 3 mm; this included three dummy volumes, in addition to the three pre-discarded by the scanner).
 Limited field of view (constrained by equipment used for additional physiological data collection) was aligned to the base of brain and angled away from the orbits, such that there was full coverage of the occipital and temporal lobes, plus prefrontal cortex.
 A T1-weighted MPRAGE structural scan (voxel size 1 × 1 × 1 mm) was also collected.
 Full sequence metadata are available at openfMRI (openfmri.org/dataset/ds000249).

-## Online sample
+#### Online sample

 The experiment was coded in javascript using jsPsych ([de Leeuw, 2015]; available at github.com/jspsych/jsPsych), and was deployed to Amazon Mechanical Turk via the psiTurk engine ([Gureckis et al., 2016]; available at github.com/NYUCCL/psiTurk).
 The experiment was hosted in the cloud using an Amazon Web Services EC2 instance.
 A more detailed description of this setup is available at osf.io/mjgtr.
 The task was not made available on mobile devices (phones or tablets) in an attempt to ensure minimum screen size.

-## Analysis
+### Analysis

-## Perceptual acuity
+#### Perceptual acuity

 For fMRI sample participants, psychometric functions (a logistic function with free parameters governing slope, bias, and lapse, or stimulus-independent error, rate) were fitted to response data from the perceptual task using the psignifit toolbox v2.5.6 (available at bootstrap-software.org/psignifit), run in Matlab.
+Formally,

+$$
+P(diff)=1/(1+exp⁡((\alpha−Δρ)/\beta))
+$$

-Formally,P(diff)=1/(1+exp⁡((α−Δρ)/β))where P(diff) is the probability of reporting the comparison shape as different (restricted between the bounds of 0 and 1−lapse rate), Δρ is the difference in shape parameter ρ between target and comparison stimuli, and α determines the bias, and β governs slope, of the logistic function.
+where P(diff) is the probability of reporting the comparison shape as different (restricted between the bounds of 0 and 1−lapse rate), Δρ is the difference in shape parameter ρ between target and comparison stimuli, and α determines the bias, and β governs slope, of the logistic function.
 This toolbox implements the constrained maximum-likelihood method of psychometric function fitting described in Wichmann and Hill (2001).

 Individual psychometric functions were then used to calculate the different in ρ value necessary for the comparison stimulus to be distinguishable from the target on 75% of trials (henceforth, θ).

-## Instrumental avoidance behaviour
+#### Instrumental avoidance behaviour

 Avoidance behaviour was modelled using a set of modified Q-learning algorithms (Sutton and Barto, 1998).
 Each stimulus was modelled as a different state, with the value of executing each action (avoid or notAvoid) in each state (Vs,a) updated after each trial (t) on the basis of a simple Rescorla-Wagner rule – that is, on the basis of difference between the predicted value of that state-action pair, and the actual outcome of each trial (Rt; coded as 0 for no shock/no loss and −1 for shock/monetary loss).
 Formally,